zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/3/_index.md

 In this part, you'll write your AWS credentials file to disk on your build node.
 Chef provisioning uses this file to authenticate requests to create and manage EC2 instances.

-First, let's write a recipe named `_aws_creds` that decrypts the AWS credentials from the data bag and writes them to file.
+First, let's write a recipe named `_aws_creds` that decrypts the AWS credentials from the data bag and writes them to a file.

 Run the following.